tekiplanet/nadiapoint-ios-codemagic/bitrise-deploy.md

 - [ ] Open App Store Connect → My Apps → your app → TestFlight and wait for the new build to appear (10–20 mins)

 #### If the build fails (quick checks)
-- [ ] **Git Clone Repository missing**: If you see "Expected to find project root in current working directory" and the directory is empty, you're missing the **Git Clone Repository** step at the top of your workflow
+- [ ] **Git Clone Repository missing**: If you see "Expected to find project root in current working directory" and the directory is empty, you're missing the **Git Clone Repository** step at the very top of your workflow
 - [ ] **CocoaPods issues**: If you see "The Podfile does not contain any dependencies" or "Could not automatically select an Xcode workspace":
   1. **Check your Podfile**: Make sure it has dependencies and workspace specification
   2. **Add workspace to Podfile**: Add this line to your `ios/Podfile`: